GoogleCloudPlatform/berglas/README.md

     _number_.
 You can find the project ID by running `gcloud projects list` or in the web UI.

-1. Enable required services on the project:
+1. Export your desired Cloud Storage bucket name.
+The rest of this setup guide assumes this environment variable is set:

     ```text
-    gcloud services enable --project ${PROJECT_ID} \
-      compute.googleapis.com \
-      cloudkms.googleapis.com \
-      storage-api.googleapis.com \
-      storage-component.googleapis.com
-    ```

-1. Create a [Cloud KMS][cloud-kms] keyring and crypto key for encrypting
-secrets:

-    ```text
-    gcloud kms keyrings create my-keyring \
-      --project ${PROJECT_ID} \
-      --location global
-    ```

-    ```text
-    gcloud kms keys create my-key \
-      --project ${PROJECT_ID} \
-      --location global \
-      --keyring my-keyring \
-      --purpose encryption
-    ```

-1. Create a [Cloud Storage][cloud-storage] bucket for storing secrets:

-    ```text
     export BUCKET_ID=my-secrets
     ```

-    Replace `my-secrets` with the name of your bucket.
-Bucket names must be globally unique across all of Google Cloud.
-You can also create a bucket using the Google Cloud Console from the web.
+    Replace `my-secrets` with the name of your bucket. **This bucket should not exist yet!**

+1. Bootstrap a Berglas environment.
+This will create a new Cloud Storage bucket for storing secrets and a Cloud KMS key for encrypting data.

     ```text
-    gsutil mb -p ${PROJECT_ID} gs://${BUCKET_ID}
+    berglas bootstrap --project $PROJECT_ID --bucket $BUCKET_ID
     ```

-    **It is strongly recommended that you create a new bucket instead of using an existing one.
-Berglas should be the only entity managing IAM permissions on the bucket.**

-1. Set the default ACL permissions on the bucket to private:

-    ```text
-    gsutil defacl set private gs://${BUCKET_ID}
-    ```

-    ```text
-    gsutil acl set private gs://${BUCKET_ID}
-    ```

-    The default permissions grant anyone with Owner/Editor access on the project access to the bucket and its objects.
-These commands restrict access to the bucket to the bucket creator (you).
-Everyone else must be granted explicit access via IAM to the bucket or an object inside the bucket.
+    This command uses the default values.
+You can customize the storage bucket and KMS key configuration using the optional flags.
+Run `berglas bootstrap -h` for more details.

+    If you want full control over the creation of the Cloud Storage and Cloud KMS keys, please see the [custom setup documentation][custom-setup].

 1. _(Optional)_ Enable [Cloud Audit logging][cloud-audit] on the bucket:

-    Please note this will enable audit logging on all Cloud KMS keys and all Cloud Storage buckets in the project, which may incur costs.
+    Please note this will enable audit logging on all Cloud KMS keys and all Cloud Storage buckets in the project, which may incur additional costs.

-    Download the exiting project IAM policy:
+    1. Download the exiting project IAM policy:

         ```text
         gcloud projects get-iam-policy ${PROJECT_ID} > policy.yaml
         ```

-    Add Cloud Audit logging for Cloud KMS and Cloud Storage:
+    1. Add Cloud Audit logging for Cloud KMS and Cloud Storage:

         ```text
         cat <<EOF >> policy.yaml
         auditConfigs:
         - auditLogConfigs:
           - logType: DATA_READ
           - logType: ADMIN_READ
           - logType: DATA_WRITE
           service: cloudkms.googleapis.com
         - auditLogConfigs:
           - logType: ADMIN_READ
           - logType: DATA_READ
           - logType: DATA_WRITE
           service: storage.googleapis.com
         EOF
         ```

-    Submit the new policy:
+    1. Submit the new policy:

         ```text
         gcloud projects set-iam-policy ${PROJECT_ID} policy.yaml
         ```

-    Remove the updated policy from local disk:
+    1. Remove the updated policy from local disk:

         ```text
         rm policy.yaml
         ```

 ## CLI Usage